ChrisRoss5/telegram-scraper/README.md

 # Historical sync with specific offset ID
 python index.py --mode historical --offset-id 12345 --no-prompts

+# Historical sync starting 100 messages before the latest (negative offset)
+python index.py --mode historical --offset-id -100 --no-prompts

 # Historical sync with stop count limit
 python index.py --mode historical --stop-count 100 --no-prompts

 # Historical sync with both offset and limit
 python index.py --mode historical --offset-id 12345 --stop-count 100 --no-prompts

+# Historical sync starting 50 messages back and processing 25 messages
+python index.py --mode historical --offset-id -50 --stop-count 25 --no-prompts
 ```

+#### Understanding Negative Offset IDs

+When using negative offset IDs, the scraper calculates the actual starting point relative to the latest known message:

+- If your latest message ID is 10000 and you use `--offset-id -100`, the scraper will start from message ID 9900
+- This is useful for re-processing recent messages or catching up on messages you might have missed

 ### Command Line Arguments